-The financial statements of the Company have been prepared on a historical cost basis, except for Trading Securities and Available-for-Sale (AFS) investments which have been measured at fair value.
+The financial statements have been prepared using the historical cost basis, except for financial assets at fair value through other comprehensive income, financial assets at amortized costs and investment properties which have been measured at fair value.

 The financial statements are presented in Philippine Peso which is the Company's functional and presentation currency.